-The school uniforms are purchased from Land's End CLA school uniform website.
+The school uniforms are purchased from Lands' End CLA school uniform website.
 Uniforms must all have the school logo embroidered, and are navy blue or gray polo shirts with khaki or navy blue long pants or shorts.
 All students are expected to abide by this dress code.
 All uniform articles must be purchased online.
 No exceptions.

-Outerwear of navy blue jackets, navy blue sweaters, or CLA sweatshirts may also be purchased from Land's End.
-A plain navy blue jacket or sweater may be purchased from an outside source and worn to school, but it must be plain solid navy blue with no logos, images, stripes, piping, borders, etc. No other outerwear may be worn.
+Outerwear of navy blue jackets, navy blue sweaters, or CLA sweatshirts may also be purchased from Lands' End.
+A plain navy blue jacket or sweater may be purchased from an outside source and worn to school, but it must be plain solid navy blue with no logos, images, stripes, piping, borders, etc. No other outerwear may be worn unless obtained through the school.

 Boys must wear shoes daily.
 Shoes with laces must be tied.
-No sandals, slippers or beachwear is permitted.
+No sandals, slippers, or beachwear is permitted (Crocs are permitted).

 - 1. Boys are not permitted to wear earrings to school or any school-sponsored activity.
 No temporary or permanent tattoos are permitted.
 Excessive jewelry is not allowed. - 2.
-Boys hair should be to the top of the ears, above the eyebrows and not touching the collar.
+Boys' hair should be to the top of the ears, above the eyebrows and not touching the collar.
 Haircuts that are extreme or unconventional will not be permitted.
 The color of the hair must be that which appears naturally on humans.
-No extreme tinting or coloring will be allowed. - 3.
-Hair check will be conducted by the registrar.
-If the student receives a hair warning, the student will have one week (until the following chapel) to get his hair cut.
+No extreme tinting or coloring will be allowed.

+- 3. Hair check will be conducted by administration.
+If the student receives a hair warning, the student will have one week (until the following chapel) to get his haircut.
 It must meet the standards before the next chapel.
-If the student still does not meet the standards, he will be given a lunch detention for everyday that it is not cut and the parents will be notified. - 4.
+If the student still does not meet the standards, he will be given lunch detention for every day that it is not cut and the parents will be notified. - 4.
 T-shirts worn under the polo or Aloha shirts must be either white or gray.
-A non-CLA white or gray long sleeved undershirt must be solid with no writing down the arms.
+A non-CLA white or gray long sleeved undershirt must be solid with no writing down the arms. - 5.
+Uniform shorts may not be rolled or altered in any way. - 6.
+Undergarments may not be showing at any time.

-Wednesday and Friday Dress days
+Friday Dress days